Free generator 1000-hour / annual service procedure

 Preview the template

-See the first part of the service procedure below.
-Enter your email above to download the full generator 1000-hour / annual service procedure (PDF-ready).
+See the first part of the generator 1000-hour / annual service procedure below.
+Download the full version above.

-What is a generator 1000-hour / annual service?
+What is a generator 1000-hour / annual service procedure?

 A 1000-hour / annual service is the highest tier of scheduled preventive maintenance for a diesel generator.
 It is performed every 1,000 engine hours or once per year (whichever comes first) and is classified as a major service.
 It includes all tasks from the 250-hour and 500-hour services plus a full coolant flush and replacement, injector and valve clearance checks, turbocharger inspection, inner air filter replacement, starter motor inspection, insulation resistance testing, circuit breaker servicing, fuel tank drain and cleaning, vibration analysis, exhaust system inspection, gauge and sensor testing, annual compliance checks and log book updates.
 This service requires specialised tools and should be performed by a qualified generator technician or electrician.